 I updated this post on July 28th, 2020.

 Webfire Themes Review at Glance

 - How to Install a Webfire Theme: ***.5

 - Plans and Pricing: *****

-- Verdict: Great premium Weebly themes provider - Get themes here!
+- Verdict: Exciting premium Weebly themes provider - Get themes here!

-- Although people are using the Webfire Themes, I would have liked to see who is behind this service.
+- It would be nice to see who is behind this service.

 - The Contact Us link takes you back to the front page of Webfire Themes.

 A Tour Around Weebly Themes

 When you use Weebly, you’ll notice that it provides a certain number of themes that you can use on your websites.
 Themes are divided into seven categories: